 The consolidated financial statements incorporate the financial statements of the Bank and its subsidiaries (the "Group").
+All intra-group transactions and balances including unrealised gains and losses on transactions between the Group companies have been eliminated on consolidation.
 The year end of the Bank and all of its subsidiaries is 31 December.
 The Bank has following principal subsidiaries:

-Held directly by the Bank Country of incorporation Activity 2023 2022 CrediMax B.S.C. (c) 100% 100% Kingdom of Bahrain Credit card operations Invita Company W.L.L.
+Held directly by the Bank Owne ership Country of incorporation Activity 2024 2023 CrediMax B.S.C. (c) 100% 100% Kingdom of Bahrain Credit card operations Invita Company W.L.L.
 100% 100% Kingdom of Bahrain Business process outsourcing services